 Sleep Problems & Control

 I have found over many years that the quality of sleep is an important indicator of whether asthma and allergies are controlled, quite apart from data like peak flow readings.
 An AAFA-affiliated website I helped create years ago boiled it down to these three questions:

 Do you sleep tight?

 Do you play with might?

 Kids who sneeze and wheeze at night are disadvantaged compared to their peers.
 Their daytime concentration suffers – might a very high percentage of behavior attributed to attention deficit disorders is really the result of disordered sleep?
 And of course, a child who has trouble breathing may not be able to play sports as vigorously as he or she might want.
 Has your little mid-fielder suddenly been moved to goalie?
 They don’t need any more stimulation close to bedtime.

 One last point from the Pediatrics study: There is no such thing as kinder and gentler bedtime TV or gaming.
 At night, so-called age-appropriate content is just as disruptive as more “adult” fare.
 Get out the bedtime stories.

-Dr. Paul Ehrlich is president of the New York Allergy & Asthma Society, a fellow of the AAAAI, and the author of Asthma Allergies Children: A Parent’s Guide.
+Dr. Paul Ehrlich is past president of the New York Allergy & Asthma Society, a fellow of the AAAAI, and the author of Asthma Allergies Children: A Parent’s Guide.